-This Post We will cover how to connect Visual studio code on server folders via ssh for code editing.
+This Post We will cover how to connect Visual studio code on server remote folders via ssh for code editing.
 Microsoft Visual Studio Code is One of the best Text Editor / IDE for Code writing, supports text highlighting working on MAC, Linux, and windows.
 Extension theme support and open source.

 See My configuration settings on the VS Code. https://anishmandal.in/2017/11/my-visual-studio-code-settings/